blackducksoftware/hub-rest-api-python/README.md

 Customers using the [blackduck library](https://pypi.org/project/blackduck) should upgrade to version 0.0.53, or later, to implement the fix.

+# Paging and Black Duck v2022.2

+In v2022.2 of Black Duck the REST API introduced a max page size to protect system resource usage.
+See the Black Duck [release notes on Synopsys Community](https://community.synopsys.com/s/article/Black-Duck-Release-Notes) for the details of which API endpoints are affected.
+Users of the the python bindings here should leverage the Client interface which provides automatic paging support to make best use of these endpoints.

+**The old HubInstance interface and many of the examples using it do not perform paging and will break as a result of the changes in v2022.2**.

 # New in 1.0.0

 Introducing the new Client class.